 - If the removal of a City-owned tree was approved by Forestry Services prior to construction, replacement tree(s) will be required in accordance with the agreement made at that time.

 Tree planting specifications for infill properties

-Proposed planting locations and species must be approved by Forestry Services prior to planting within the Right of Way (ROW), usually through submission of a Landscape Plan.
-If the planting does not meet Forestry’s specifications, the $700 tree planting deposit will not be refunded.
+Proposed planting locations and species must be approved by Forestry Services prior to planting within the right-of-way (ROW), usually through submission of a Landscape Plan.
+If the planting does not meet Forestry Services' specifications, the $700 tree planting deposit will not be refunded.
 Below are the guidelines; where space is limited to plant a tree, please contact the ward Forestry Inspector to discuss options.

 Any trees planted within the ROW are immediately protected under the Municipal Trees and Natural Areas Protection by-law (2006-279) and cannot be moved after planting.

 For any City-owned tree that is to be retained, the Infill Tree Planting Deposit will be held as a security to ensure that it is protected properly, and will be released once the Forestry Inspector confirms that it has not been damaged through the construction.
 In the event the tree has been damaged, additional charges may apply.
 Refer to the tree protection guidelines for more information.

 Planning for planting in the ROW:

 - Determine how much open (soft) space is available in the planting location.
 A minimum of 9 m2 (1 m depth) of good soil is recommended to support one tree.
 If there is insufficient space to plant in the ROW, planting on private property will be considered.

 - Note the locations and types of existing obstacles, above and below ground, using existing surveys plans, observations, and have utility locations marked by contacting www.on1call.com or 1-800-400-2255 (call before you dig).
 Use this information along with the setbacks listed below to determine a suitable planting location on the site, and the appropriate size of tree to plant.